OpenAstroTech/OpenAstroTracker/README.md

-# OpenAstroTracker
+## The OpenAstroTracker:
-3D printed DSLR tracking mount
+A 3D printed, cheap Tracker for DSLR astrophotography.